seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 800px
 ```

-Then browsers download:
+Armed with `sizes` and `srcset`, the browser can download:

 ```text
 Only what's needed.
 ```

----
+No more 4K images for tiny phone screens.

+***

-# What Is A CDN?
+# What Is a CDN?

-Suppose your server lives in:
+Suppose your origin server lives in:

 ```text
 Singapore